-- Control environment management oversight and risk culture, which sets the tone and serves as a foundation for all a. other components; - Risk assessment analyses identified risks to achieve objectives and ensure risks are well managed; b. - Control activities policies and procedures implemented manually and/or system-based to ensure management's С. directives are executed effectively and efficiently; - Ь Information and communication - relevant operational risk information are captured and communicated accordingly for decision making.
+- a.
+Control environment management oversight and risk culture, which sets the tone and serves as a foundation for all other components; - b.
+Risk assessment analyses identified risks to achieve objectives and ensure risks are well managed; - c.
+Control activities policies and procedures implemented manually and/or system-based to ensure management's directives are executed effectively and efficiently; - d.
+Information and communication relevant operational risk information are captured and communicated accordingly for decision making.
 Such information must be effective for utilisation, delivered timely, confidentiality is preserved, conform integrity needs, comply with relevant law/regulations, sufficient availability and reliable; and - e.
 Monitoring ongoing assessment and correcting deficiencies of internal control to assure it is operating as intended.

-٠ Business Continuity Management
+Business Continuity Management